Skip to content

 Private Limited vs LLP: Which Structure is Better for Your Business?

-• Both structures offer limited liability protection.
+• Both structures protect owners with limited liability.

-• LLPs have fewer compliance demands.
+• LLPs require fewer compliance formalities.

 Private Limited vs Public Limited Company: Which Is Right for You?